 We would give local authorities the power to set a Living Rent rule which will cap rent in rental pressure zones at a maximum of one third of local average income.
 In the social rented sector, we would also adopt a living rent model which links rent with local income, ending the current freedom for housing associations to raise rent above inflation.

 We would introduce an Emergency Mortgage Rescue Scheme giving people the option to become tenants rather than face eviction, with the option to buy back in the future via a shared ownership structure.

 We would grant local authorities and housing associations greater discretion to avoid evictions when arrears are caused by welfare cuts.
 We would end the placement of under-18s in bed and breakfast accommodation.

-We will work with the police to ensure that in situations of domestic abuse, the default position will be that it is the victims who have the right to remain in their accommodation, unless there are significant safety issues.
+We would work with the police to ensure that in situations of domestic abuse, the default position will be that it is the victims who have the right to remain in their accommodation, unless there are significant safety issues.

-We will strengthen the powers to deal with poor landlords that don’t meet housing standards or social responsibilities.
+We would strengthen the powers to deal with poor landlords that don’t meet housing standards or social responsibilities.
 Through Rent Smart Wales they will be subject to annual vetting and struck off if they fail to comply.
 Local Authorities will then be given an opportunity to buy these properties to renovate and put out for rental.